IdentityServer/IdentityServer4/docs/quickstarts/1_client_credentials.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 An API is a resource in your system that you want to protect.

-Resource definitions can be loaded in many ways, the template uses a "code as configuration" appproach.
+Resource definitions can be loaded in many ways, the template uses a "code as configuration" approach.
 In the ``Config.cs`` file you can find a method called ``GetApis``, define the API as follows::

     public static IEnumerable<ApiResource> GetApis()